Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 Control Implementation

-Dry-Run Validation Always execute pnpm --filter <scope> publish --dry-run before production pushes.
+Dry-run validation Run pnpm --filter <scope> publish --dry-run before any production push.

-Semver Enforcement Integrate changeset or release-please to auto-generate CHANGELOG.md and prevent manual version drift.
+Semver enforcement Use Changesets or release-please to generate CHANGELOG.md and prevent manual version drift.

 Common Pitfalls & Security Anti-Patterns